Self-Sustainability of Energy Harvesting Systems: Concept, Analysis, and Design: System Model, Assumptions, and the Concept of Self-Sustainability

 \begin{assumption} Harvested energy arrives as impulses into the storage system. \end{assumption}

 In other words, the harvested energy arrival is a countable process.
-The harvested energy arrives in the form of packets into the storage system, and the size of each energy packets may vary randomly.
-As such, we can model the \tit{energy surplus process} of the system at any time $t$ as \beq U(t) = u_0 - \int_0^t p(u, t) \ud t + \sum_{i=1}^{N(t)} X_i h(t - t_i). \eeq Here $u_0 > 0$ is the initial battery energy and $p(u,t) > 0$ is the power consumption from the battery, i.e. $\frac{\ud u}{\ud t} = p(u,t)$.
-The $X_i \in \Rbb_+$ is the amount of energy in an $i$-th energy packet that arrives at time $t_i$, while $N(t) = \max\{i : t_i \leq t\}$ is the total number of energy packets that have arrived at the storage by time $t$.
-Lastly, $h(t)$ is the transient response of battery charging process, such that $h(t) = 0$ for $t < 0$ and $h(\infty) = 1$.
-Clearly, if $U(t) > 0$, then the system is producing more energy than it is consuming.
-Likewise, if $U(t) < 0$, then the consumer takes in energy from the grid to compensate for energy deficit.
+The harvested energy arrives in the form of packets into the battery, and the size of each energy packet may vary randomly.
+As such, we can model the \tit{energy surplus process} of the system at any time $t$ as \beq U(t) = u_0 - \int_0^t p(u, t) \ud t + \sum_{i=1}^{N(t)} h(t - t_i; X_i). \eeq Here $u_0 \geq 0$ is the initial battery energy and $p(u,t) \geq 0$ is the power consumption from the battery, i.e. $\frac{\ud u}{\ud t} = p(u,t)$, where $u$ is the instantaneous value of $U(t)$.
+The $X_i \in \Rbb_+$ is the amount of energy in an $i$-th energy packet that arrives at time $t_i$, while $N(t) = \max\{i : t_i \leq t\}$ is the total number of energy packets that have arrived at the battery by time $t$.
+Lastly, $h(t; X)$ is the transient of battery charging process given $X$, such that $h(t; X) = 0$ for $t < 0$ and $\lim_{t\to\infty}h(t; X) = X$.

+For example, if energy is delivered to the battery for a short period of time from $t=0$ to $T$ at a fixed rate $q$, then the total energy transferred is $X = qT$.
+The charging process of the battery is given by a piecewise ramp function